Skip to main content

 Estimating a project

-When scoping a new project, you may know what roles are needed and for how long, but not yet know who will do the work.
+When scoping a new project, you may know the types of roles needed and the timeline, but not yet the exact people who will work on it.
 For example:

 • One Designer at 100% capacity for six weeks

-• Two Frontend Developers at 100% for four weeks
+• Two Frontend Developers at 100% capacity for four weeks

-• One QA Engineer at 50% for one week
+• One QA Engineer at 50% capacity for one week

 Planning with unknown resources

-Sometimes you know the role you'll need but not the exact person.
+In some situations, you know which role will be needed but not the exact person.
 For example:

 • You know you’ll need a Motion Designer in month three of a project